 - Navigate to the devices channel by clicking on the lower right-hand corner icon.

 - Tap the + sign on the upper right-hand corner to add a device.

-Follow the step-by-step instructions in the app to add your security system to Alexa and setup Guard
+- Select Ring, then follow the step-by-step instructions in the app to add your Ring security system to Alexa.

-To initially set up Guard go to Settings > Guard and follow the instructions in the Alexa app.
+Set up Alexa Guard to sync modes with your Ring devices and to use Alexa voice to change your modes.
+Navigate to Settings > Guard and follow the instructions in the Alexa app.

-Once the initial set up is completed, you have three options for using Alexa Guard:
+Once the initial setup is completed, you have three options for using Alexa Guard for your Ring Alarm.

-- When you set your Ring Alarm to Away, Guard will automatically be set to Away mode also.
+- When you set your Ring device to Away, Guard will automatically be set to Away mode also.

-- Disarming your Ring Alarm will also set Guard to Home mode.
+- Disarming your Ring device will also set Guard to Home mode.